-By Steve Haskell, Vice President, Kay Properties
+By Steve Haskell, Senior Vice President at Kay Properties and Investments

 Whether you are an investor or a real estate broker, selling investment or business real estate can be an expensive venture unless you are prepared to conduct a 1031 exchange.